IrisSat/IrisSat-Flight-Software/README.md

 ### Build
 5. To build the SoftConsole project, go to **Project -> Build All**, or use **Ctrl-B**.

+**Note**: The "Production" build of the softconsole project should be compiled before the Libero project is built because the Libero project will include the firmware binary as part of the FPGA image.

 ### Configure FPGA
 6. Open the \*.prjx found in iris-fsw-libero, with Libero 12.1.